 The Washington Report covers legislative and regulatory policy activities, and is compiled by NAR's Advocacy Group policy staff.
 To receive this content via email, subscribe to NAR's Weekly Report newsletter and check the "legislative & regulatory issues" box.

-The Department of Housing and Urban Development (HUD) announced that the Federal Housing Administration (FHA) has extended the foreclosure moratorium for borrowers in Puerto Rico and the U.S. Virgin Islands affected by Hurricane Maria.
+On May 16, 2018, the U.S. Department of Housing and Urban Development (HUD) extended the Hurricane Maria-related Presidentially-Declared Disaster Areas foreclosure moratorium for Puerto Rico and the U.S. Virgin Islands (USVI).

 President Trump nominated Michael R. Bright, the Executive Vice President, Chief Operating Officer, and Acting President of the Government National Mortgage Association (Ginnie Mae), to be the President of Ginnie Mae.

 NAR signed-on to a business coalition letter urging Congress to increase funding for the decennial census in fiscal year 2019 above the $4.27 billion recommended by the administration to $4.735 billion.